 According to people close to the project, the technology giant is now making sizeable investments into next generation MicroLED screens.
 These types of displays use totally different light-emitting compounds, which pave the way for slimmer, sharper, tougher and less power-hungry screens.
 The question is whether the company can develop the technology quickly enough to make it into Series 4.

 An always-on screen would also be very nice.
 Highly unlikely though in 2018 as it would eat into battery life.
 It would be nice, though.

 More powerful processor

 Apple is steadily increasing processing power with each new edition.
-The third generation watch sports a 70% faster dual-core processor than the second generation.
+The third generation sports a 70% faster dual-core processor than the second generation.
 This allows Siri to talk for the first time and not just listen.
 There is also a W2 chip for Bluetooth and Wifi connectivity which allows for a 85% faster connection while being 50% more efficient.

 An S4 system-in-package for Series 4 should provide another boost.
-When it comes to memory, the Series 3 Apple Watch shipped with 768GB of RAM, so its very possible this could be bumped up to 1GB on the Series 4.
+When it comes to memory, the Series 3 Apple Watch shipped with 768MB of RAM, so its very possible this could be bumped up to 1GB on the Series 4.